Today, digital and online payments have become unavoidable.

 What are some payment options for international transactions?

-Payoneer and Skrill are good payment options for International transactions.
-Skrill is known to offer the best conversion rates.
+Payoneer, Shopify and Skrill are good payment solutions for international transactions.
+Skrill is known to offer the best conversion charges.
+Also, Payoneer service operates in more than 200 countries and support several currencies.

 Which is better: PayPal or Payoneer?

-Payoneer is a better option than PayPal.
-Reasons why it is better than PayPal are:
+Payoneer is probably a better option than PayPal int his domain.
+Reasons why it’s better than PayPal are:

-1. It is comparatively cheaper than Paypal if you are transferring large amounts of money.
+1. It’s comparatively cheaper than Paypal and worth considering if you’re transferring large amounts of money.

-3. Payoneer is more focused on international transfers.
+3. Payoneer is familiar around the world and focused on international transfers.

 Is Google Pay a viable alternative to PayPal?